 Distance: 4 km, one-way

 Maximum Elevation: 950 m

-Mountain Creek is a creek located between Little Crystal Creek heritage-listed bridge and Paluma village.
-Mountain Creek also makes for a great loop in conjunction with the Telegraph Track.
+Mountain Creek is located between the heritage-listed Little Crystal Creek bridge and Paluma Village.
+If you are already checking out Telegraph Track, adding Mountain Creek to your adventure makes for a great loop.

-The further you go down the creek, you'll notice that the smaller creek rocks grow slightly in size and before long, the creek opens up to big granite slabs and boulders in which you'll have navigate.
+As you progress further down the creek, the smaller creek rocks grow slightly in size, and before long, the creek opens up to big granite slabs and boulders through which you will have navigate.

-The landscape plummets to what is known as Mountain Falls.
-The falls are easily scramble in the dry on the west side.
+Then, the landscape plummets to what is known as Mountain Falls.
+During the dry season, you can easily scramble down the west side of these falls.

-There are smaller drop is known as Small Mountain Falls.
+There is also a smaller drop, known as Small Mountain Falls.